Play Video

 good neighbors make sure everyone else on the block is taken care of. they shovel extra driveways when it snows + help those whose homes have fallen into disrepair. good neighbors don’t settle for taking care of what’s theirs, they take care of all that’s Gods, that is, they care about everything.

-we go from one dramatic world event to another, often quickly loading our ideological canon to shoot out strong feelings on the story of the day. just in may 2022 as one example, the shooting in Uvalde, Supreme Court decision on Roe v.
-Wade, the crypto crash, January 6th Committee Hearings and rapidly rising inflation all felt like generational events, and that was a pretty normal month. the world appears to be moving faster and the need to think wisely is increasing. rather than try to successfully parse each unfolding situation in real time, i have been working on to articulate what I believe about current events in a more cohesive way. my plan is to return periodically to this content to update it as i learn more.
+we go from one dramatic world event to another, often quickly loading our ideological cannon to shoot out strong feelings on the story of the day. just in may 2022 as one example, the shooting in Uvalde, Supreme Court decision on Roe v.
+Wade, the crypto crash, January 6th Committee Hearings and rapidly rising inflation all felt like generational events, and that was a pretty normal month. the world appears to be moving faster and the need to think wisely is increasing. rather than try to successfully parse each unfolding situation in real time, i have been working on how to articulate what I believe about current events in a more cohesive way. my plan is to return periodically to this content to update it as i learn more.

-don’t read this as me trying to convince you, read it as me trying to inspire you to articulate your own beliefs.
+our church community has spent a lot of time pondering the intersection of 3 models for engaging the world right in front of us. don’t read this as me trying to convince you, read it as me trying to inspire you to articulate your own beliefs.

 1. i want to avoid the foolishness of immediate reactions + headline judgements.